My internet isn’t working, what should I do first?

 - Your Internet bandwidth could be at capacity.
 This will result in congestion and buffering.
 You may max out your allocated bandwidth while running Windows updates, streaming high-definition video or connecting several devices simultaneously.

 How do I connect my devices (laptop, tablet, phone ) to Wi-Fi?

 - Before calling tech support, please attempt to connect your device by following instructions in the owner’s manual.
 If you do not have the owner’s manual, a quick google search will often result in instructions for your device.

 - Make sure you have entered the password correctly.

 How do I set up my voicemail?

-- From your telephone, dial *62 and enter the password.
-The password is usually the last four digits of your phone number.
+- From your telephone, dial *62 and enter your PIN.
+Your PIN was provided in the initial welcome email sent to the email address on file.
 Menu prompts will guide you through the setup process.

 How do I check my voicemail?

-- You can also listen to your messages online at https://phone.coloradocentraltelecom.com/portal/ If you do not know your username and password for online access, please contact technical support at 719-937-7700 ext.
+- You can also listen to your messages online at https://phone.coloradocentraltelecom.com/portal/.
+If you do not know your username or password for online access, please contact us for it to be reset at 719-937-7700 ext.
 3.